Souvik708/Souvik708.github.io/index.md

 title: Home
 ---

-# S. VenkataKeerthy
+# Souvik Sarkar
 ### Department of Computer Science and Engineering, IIT Hyderabad.

 ![Profile Picture](assets/images/profile.jpg){: style="border-radius: 10px; width: 150px;" }

-I am a final-year doctoral student in the Department of Computer Science and Engineering at IIT Hyderabad, advised by Dr. Ramakrishna Upadrasta.
+I am a final-year masters student in the Department of Computer Science and Engineering at IIT Hyderabad, advised by Prof. Sathya Peri.

 ---